mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- It would seem that this hole should be replaced with a stone or cement type material block.
+Previously there was a large blob of tarmac fitted there. -it has been left on the side of the road next to the trunk of the large tree, 13th June :- [7703789](https://www.fixmystreet.com/report/7703789)
 - Roadwork barriers collapsing onto pavement or road - hindering pedestarians/vehicles, 13th June :- [7703256](https://www.fixmystreet.com/report/7703256)
 - Pothole not fixed properly!!!!, 13th June :- [7703243](https://www.fixmystreet.com/report/7703243)
 - 17 Belland Drive, rotting caravan on drive, 13th June :- [7703065](https://www.fixmystreet.com/report/7703065)